-American-Style India Pale Ales are gold to copper or red/brown.
+American-Style India Pale Ales are gold to copper or red/light brown.
 Chill haze is allowable at cold temperatures and hop haze is allowable at any temperature.
 Fruity-ester aroma is moderate to very high.
-Hop aroma is high with floral qualities, and is further characterized by citrus-like, piney, resinous or sulfur-like American-variety hop character.
+Hop aroma is high, exhibiting floral, fruity, sulfur/diesel-like, citrus-like, piney, resinous characters that are typical of though not exclusively from American-variety hops.
 Medium maltiness is present.
-Hop flavor is strong, characterized by fruity, citrus-like, piney, resinous or sulfur-like American-variety hop character.
-One or more of these American-variety hop characters is the perceived end, but the hop characters may be a result of the skillful use of hops of other national origins.
+Hop flavor is high, and is reflective of American-variety hop aroma characters.
 Hop bitterness is medium-high to very high.
 Fruity-ester flavors are moderate to very high.
 Diacetyl can be absent or very low.
 The use of water with high mineral content results in a crisp, dry beer.
 Body is medium.
 English and citrus-like American hops are considered enough of a distinction justifying separate American-style IPA and English-Style IPA categories or subcategories.
 Hops of other origins may be used for bitterness or approximating traditional American or English character.
 See English-style India Pale Ale.

-Original Gravity (°Plato) 1.060 - 1.075 (14.7 - 18.2) ◆ Apparent Extract/Final Gravity (°Plato) 1.012 - 1.018 (3.1 - 4.6) ◆ Alcohol by Weight (Volume) 5.00% - 6.00% (6.30% - 7.60%) ◆ Bitterness (IBU) (50 - 70) ◆ Color SRM (EBC) 6 - 14 (12 - 28)
+Original Gravity (°Plato) 1.060 - 1.075 (14.7 - 18.2) • Apparent Extract/Final Gravity (°Plato) 1.012 - 1.018 (3.1 - 4.6) • Alcohol by Weight (Volume) 5.00% - 6.00% (6.30% - 7.60%) • Bitterness (IBU) 50 - 70 • Color SRM (EBC) 6 - 15 (12 - 30)